denten-books/plain-text/0-intro.md

 Microsoft *Surface* and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82; @wigdor_designing_2009].

-If we hope to trace the hidden flows of computed textuality, as Kittler wrote "under conditions of high technology," we must do so from the position of humanism.
+If we hope understand literature, in the words of Friedrich Kittler, "under conditions of high technology," as we must do so from the position of humanism.
 One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
-Unlike Kittler, who once wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life.[@kittler_gramophone_1999, 263] Technology does not necessarily silence---it subtly changes the nature of textual phenomena.
+Unlike Kittler, who once wrote that in the face of technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
+Technology does not necessarily silence---it subtly changes the nature of textual phenomena.
 The instruments of literary analysis must consequently evolve to deal with new technological contingencies.
 Where texts are encrypted, we decrypt.
-If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf.[@kittler_gramophone_1999, 263] Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, or
+If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
+Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, or